pynt-io/pynt/README.md

 You can use Pynt docker in the same way you use Newman, with Pynt you get both the functional and the security test results.

+You should be able also to integrate Pynt into your CI/CD pipeline seamlessly - the same as you do with Newman.

 ## Prerequisites:

 - Docker (you can install from https://www.docker.com/products/docker-desktop/)